 Paper Type Playbooks

-This page gives standard example routes for the four canonical paper types:
+This page gives standard example routes for the five canonical paper types:

 These are not the only valid routes.
 They are the recommended defaults when you want a defensible baseline workflow.